-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and required supplementary information on pages 5 through 12 and pages 38 through 43 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and required supplementary information on pages 5 through 12 and pages 39 through 44 be presented to supplement the basic financial appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence a part of the basic financial statements, g Standards Board, who considers it to lor placing the basic financial statements historical context.
+We have statements.
+Such information, although not a part of required by the Governmental Accounting Standards to express an opinion or provide any assurance. financial reporting for generally part of required by the essential part of purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Hillview, Kentucky's internal control over financial have also issued our report dated of Hillview, Kentucky's internal control over financial reporting and on our tests of its compliance with cert provisions of laws, regulations, contracts, and grant agreements and other matters. with Government Auditing Standards, we have 20 on our consideration of the City of Hi financial reporting and on our tests of January 6, 2020 on our consideration reporting and compliance.
+In accordance